Colin Marx email@example.com

 The International Development (ID) pathway draws upon London’s unique concentration of academic institutions, funding agencies and local and international NGOs to offer an unrivalled concentration of expertise in and around ID.
 All participating institutions are strongly committed to interdisciplinary qualitative and quantitative research and fieldwork, and seek to contribute to policymaking in Africa, Asia, Latin America and the Middle East.
 Research is rooted in a range of disciplines, including anthropology, culture and media studies, economics, education, epidemiology, gender and sexuality studies, geography, mathematics, medicine, political ecology, policy analysis, political economy, political science, sociology, and sustainability and climate change.
 This approach to research and policy intervention allows us to produce scholarship that blends innovative approaches with rigorous empirical analysis across a range of contexts.
 Within these parameters, each institution retains distinctive strengths:

-- The SOAS Departments of Development Studies and Economics are internationally recognised for their distinctive and original approaches to the political economy of development, development economics, violence and conflict, migration, labour, political ecology, and related topics.
+- The SOAS Departments of Development Studies and Economics are internationally recognised for their distinctive and original approaches to the political economy of development, development economics, violence and conflict, migration, labour, political ecology, inequalities, social reproduction, industrial policy, the politics of development including trade unions, social movements populism and authoritarianism, and related topics.

 - The UCL Development Planning Unit (DPU) is one of the foremost development planning schools in the anglophone world.
 The DPU’s research agenda focuses on social, physical, economic and political changes in a globalising and urbanising world, across diversity, social complexity and planned intervention; states and markets; urban transformations; and environmental justice, urbanisation and resilience.

-- The UCL Institute for Global Health (IGH) delivers world-class research on global health and development, with particular strengths in women’s, reproductive and children’s health, the health effects of climate change, risk analysis, and the health of vulnerable populations.
+- The UCL Institute for Global Health (IGH) delivers world-class interdisciplinary research on global health and development, with particular strengths in women’s, children and adolescents’ health, infectious diseases, non-communicable diseases, the health effects of climate change, and the health of vulnerable populations.